-Applications for this program are open until Sunday, March 7, 2021 at 5:00 pm MST
+Applications for this program closed on Sunday, March 7, 2021, at 5 pm MST.

 The Government of Alberta is seeking proposals for a qualified third-party program delivery agent to implement the Alberta Methane Emissions Program (AMEP), formerly called the Fugitive Emissions Management Program (FEMP).